pR0Ps/pelican-subtle/README.md

 ## pelicanconf.py

-When developing locally, you may want to set `SITEURL` to somrething like `http://localhost:8000`
+When developing locally, you may want to set `SITEURL` to something like `http://localhost:8000`

 This theme supports a number of custom variables: